 - 1. Locate the fabric liner facing.
 It is a small bundle of ivory colored fabric.
-Note that the liner facing is not sewn to the insulation as with the wall insulation and that it is all one continuous cone-shaped piece that is folded. - 2.
+Note that the liner facing is not sewn to the insulation as with the side cover insulation and that it is all one continuous cone-shaped piece that is folded. - 2.
 Using a step ladder (or scaffolding) in the center of the yurt, carry the fabric liner facing up through the center ring, unfold and spread it out over the rafters while a helper pulls the hemmed edge down around the rafter ends.
-(See Diagram XI) Be sure the liner facing is installed evenly and overlaps the rafter ends equally around the yurt perimeter.
+(See Diagram XII) Be sure the liner facing is installed evenly and overlaps the rafter ends equally around the yurt perimeter.
 In windy conditions the facing can be secured by using a staple gun to staple through the liner into a few evenly spaced rafter ends.
 This should hold the facing down tight.
 Before proceeding check that the liner has the rough seams facing upward and finished seams facing inward. - 3.
 Lift the reflective insulation up onto the roof from below, placing it on top of the liner facing.
 One person should handle the upper end at the center ring while another works around the perimeter of the yurt. - 4.
 Carefully unfold the insulation and bring both ends around until they meet. - 5.
 When the insulation seam is properly aligned use the foil tape from the hardware box to secure the open seam.
 Tape the top half from the ladder at the center ring.
 Tape the bottom half from a ladder down below.
 Helpful Hint: You can reach the middle of the roof to seal the foil tape by using one of the "door stickers".
 (They were clamped into the door frame when you received the yurt.) - 6.
 Check the insulation for fit.
 Trim the insulation at the door frame so it will not interfere with the operation of the door.
 Do not trim the insulation that overlaps the side wall.
 It will overlap the wall insulation for a draft-free seal.
 Go to page 20 for installation of top cover.

-Diagram XI: Unfolding Roof Insulation Liner
+Diagram XII: Unfolding Roof Insulation Liner

-Custom 1/2 Roof Insulation
+Custom 2/3 Roof Insulation

-The 1/2 insulation is used with the optional Solar Skylight Arc.
-If you did not specifically order the 1/2 insulation, go directly to page 20 for installing the top cover.
+The 2/3 insulation is used when the top cover has the optional Solar Skylight Arc.
+It leaves the portion of roof where the Solar Arc is located exposed for additional natural lighting.
+If you did not specifically order the 2/3 go directly to page 20 for installing the top cover.